How does the Commission engage with other countries in this field?

-At the 2008 EU-India summit the EU and India announced their intention to promote dialogue and cooperation in education and culture.
-In the field of education, areas identified for this purpose include vocational training, technical education, recognition of qualifications, the modernisation of higher education with emphasis on quality, transparency and partnership, and the promotion of languages.
+At the 2008 EU-India summit, the EU and India announced their intention to promote dialogue and cooperation in the field of education and culture.
+Areas identified include: vocational training, technical education, the recognition of qualifications, the modernisation of higher education (with emphasis on quality, transparency and partnership), and the promotion of languages.

-The purpose of these dialogues is to discuss topics of common interest at senior level, in order to exchange best practices and to identify concrete areas for future cooperation.
-In a longer term perspective, the dialogue aims to encourage more higher education cooperation and mobility between EU and Mexico.
+The purpose of these dialogues was to discuss topics of common interest at senior level and, thereby, exchange best practices and identify concrete areas for future cooperation.
+From a longer-term perspective, the dialogue aims to encourage cooperation in the area of higher education, and mobility between the EU and Mexico.

-In their Joint Declaration of May 2012, the European Union and the Republic of South Africa acknowledge the crucial contribution of education and training to the development of knowledge-based societies and economies and the key role they play in boosting growth and jobs.
-The four EU-South Africa Senior Officials meetings held since then have focused on sharing practices on topics ranging from the internationalisation of higher education, modernisation and innovation of the teachers' and lecturers' profession.
+In their Joint Declaration of May 2012, the EU and the Republic of South Africa acknowledged the crucial contribution of education and training to the development of knowledge-based societies and economies, as well as the key role education and training play in boosting growth and jobs.

-The strategic dialogue has been the occasion to discuss topics of common interest, exchange best practices, review cooperation in the programmes and identify concrete areas of mutual interest for the following period.
+The strategic dialogue has been the occasion to discuss topics of common interest, to exchange best practices, review cooperation in the programmes and to identify concrete areas of mutual interest for the following period.

-The European Union (EU) and the Republic of Korea (ROK) co-operate, particularly in the field of higher education, because both recognise the crucial contribution it makes to developing a globally competitive, knowledge-based economy and so boosting growth and jobs.
+The EU and the Republic of Korea (ROK) cooperate, particularly in the field of higher education, recognising its crucial contribution to developing a globally competitive, knowledge-based economy, and boosting economic growth and employment.

-To date, cooperation and student and staff exchange programmes have been successful but scope for more interaction has been identified.
-At the 2013 EU-ROK Summit, the intention to strengthen cooperation by promoting policy dialogue and joint cooperation projects in higher education was therefore announced.
+To date, cooperation and student-staff exchange programmes have been successful.
+However, further scope for interaction has been identified.
+The EU and ROK, therefore, announced their intention to strengthen cooperation by promoting policy dialogue and joint cooperation projects in higher education at the 2013 EU-ROK Summit.

-The first policy dialogue was held in Brussels on 15 March 2016 to discuss practical ways of strengthening cooperation in higher education and to engage in an exchange of best practice, policy review and knowledge building and sharing.
-The second dialogue will be held in South Korea in the last quarter of 2018.
+The first policy dialogue discussed practical methods to strengthen cooperation in higher education through the exchange of best practices, policy review and knowledge building.
+The second dialogue was held in South Korea in the final quarter of 2018.

-The Fulbright-Schuman Programme, administered by the Commission for Educational Exchange between the United States and Belgium, is jointly financed by the U.S. State Department and the Directorate-General for Education and Culture of the European Commission.
-Since 1991, the joint programme funds graduate and post-graduate study, research, and lecture proposals in the field of US-EU relations, EU policy, or EU institutions for interested American and EU citizens.
+Administered by the Commission for Educational Exchange between the United States and Belgium, the Fulbright-Schuman Programme is jointly financed by the U.S. State Department and the Directorate-General for Education and Culture (DG EAC) of the European Commission.
+Since 1991, the joint programme funds graduate and postgraduate study, research and lecture proposals in the field of US-EU relations, EU policy, or EU institutions for interested American and EU citizens.

 EU-US Young Leaders Seminar

-The EU-US Young Leaders Seminar is a platform to promote people-to-people contacts between the EU and the United States resulting from the cooperation between the European Commission and the U.S. Department of State.
-The first edition of this seminar brought together fifty young leaders from the United States and Europe took place in 2017 (2-5 April, Brussels).
-It focused on the challenges and opportunities presented by the economic, educational, and cultural integration of migrants and refugees.
-The second seminar in 2018 (15-17 April, Brussels) brought together a similar group to discuss the future of work, focusing on the role of technology in the future of work, the skills of the future workforce, and the social implications of the changing work environment.
+The EU-US Young Leaders Seminar is a platform to promote people-to-people contact between the EU and the United States resulting from cooperation between the Commission and the U.S. Department of State.
+The first edition of this seminar brought together fifty young leaders from the United States and Europe, and focussed on the challenges and opportunities presented by the economic, educational, and cultural integration of migrants and refugees.
+The second seminar brought together a similar group to discuss the future of work, focussing on the role of technology, the skills of the future workforce and the social implications of the changing work environment.

 Modernisation of higher education: a comparative Tuning study for the EU and the USA

-As part of the Bologna Process for reform of higher education, European Ministers agreed in 2003 that higher education institutions should re-define their degree programmes in output-based terms, and make these programmes more student-centred to prepare graduates best for their future role in society.
-A project – Tuning Educational Structures in Europe – was set to develop the instruments to enable this to take place.
-The same methodology has increasingly been used worldwide.
-There is a study available for the US, covering the period July 2013 to January 2016.
-An executive summary of the study is also available.
+As part of the Bologna Process for the reform of higher education, European Ministers agreed that higher education institutions should redefine their degree programmes in output-based terms, and make these programmes more student-centred to best prepare graduates for their future role in society.
+A project – Tuning Educational Structures in Europe – was established to develop the instruments to enable students to be better prepared for entry onto the labour market, with similar methodology being used increasingly worldwide.